-The types of reviewable transaction or grounds on which a transaction may be challenged under the Insolvency Act 1986 are as follows (in the case of (i) and (ii), see question 43, and if the criteria in (i), (ii) and (iii) are satisfied, the floating charge will automatically be invalid and no application needs to be made by the office holder):
+The types of reviewable transaction or grounds on which a transaction may be challenged under the Insolvency Act 1986 are as follows (in the case of (i) and (ii), see question 45, and if the criteria in (i), (ii) and (iii) are satisfied, the floating charge will automatically be invalid and no application needs to be made by the office holder):

-- (i) if the insolvent company has granted a preference (section 239); - (ii) if the insolvent company is found to have made a transaction at an undervalue (section 238); - (iii) if the insolvent company benefits a creditor by granting a floating charge for existing debt for no new consideration (section 245).
-A floating charge may be avoided where: - it has been created in the 12 months (or in two years if in favour of a person connected with the company) before a company's insolvency to secure past indebtedness (eg, if a floating charge is granted by the company to secure a loan to the company that was previously unsecured);
+- (i) if the insolvent company has granted a preference (section 239); - (ii) an undervalue (section 238); - (iii) if the insolvent company benefits a creditor by granting a floating charge for existing debt for no new consideration (section 245).
+A floating charge may be avoided where: - it has been created in the 12 months (or in two years if in favour of a person connected with the company) before a company's insolvency to secure past indebtedness (eg, if a floating charge is granted by the company to secure a loan to the company that was previously unsecured); - it was given as a preference to a creditor or if it was given in exchange for prior consideration; and - at the time the floating charge was created, the company was unable to pay its debts or became unable to pay its debts as a consequence of the charge; and

-- it was given as a preference to a creditor or if it was given in exchange for prior consideration; - at the time the floating charge was created, the company was unable to pay its debts or became unable to pay its debts as a consequence of the charge; and - (iv) if the company entered into a transaction defrauding creditors (section 423).
-A transaction may be set aside where: - the transaction was entered into at an undervalue; and - the purpose was to put assets beyond the reach of a creditor or a person who is making a claim or make a claim against the company.
+- (iv) if the company entered into a transaction defrauding creditors (section 423).
+A transaction may be set aside where: - · the transaction was entered into at an undervalue; and - the purpose was to put assets beyond the reach of a creditor or a person who is making a claim or made a claim against the company.